Tambuwal hosts corps members to sallah feast, urges them to build a nation of their dreams — Daily Times Nigeria

 Governor Aminu Waziri Tambuwal has hosted youth corps members serving in Sokoto State to a sallah feast with a call on them to always strive to build the Nigeria of their dream.

-Speaking at the event attended by hundreds ofcorps members in Sokoto Government House, Tambuwal commended them for their sacrifice and dedication to nation-building.
+Speaking at the event attended by hundreds of the corps members in Sokoto Government House, Tambuwal commended them for their sacrifice and dedication to nation-building.

 He said despite the challenges facing the NYSC scheme and the nation as a whole, the youths should not lose focus as Nigeria will come out of it stronger.